torrentkino/torrentkino/README.md

 	everybody may have his own http://mycloud.p2p for example.

   * `-s`:
-    Strict mode: Only accept responses that match your own announced port.
+    Strict mode: Only accept lookup responses that match your own announced port.

   * `-p` *port*:
 	Listen to this port (Default: UDP/6881)